jagerber48/sciform/docs/source/usage.rst

 result is ``"0.0001235"``.

-Instead of passing in two inputs, one representing the value and one representing the value, it is possible to pass in one input which contains information about both the value and the uncertainty.
+Instead of passing in two inputs, one representing the value and one representing the uncertainty, it is possible to pass in one input which contains information about both the value and the uncertainty.

 >>> print(formatter("(123.0 ± 0.4) m"))